 We meet at 11.30am on the first Thursday of each month in the Common Room of Buttle Close for a short, gentle service of prayers, hymns, readings and a story.
 Everyone is very welcome.

 Shepton on Tuesdays at 10.30am.

-This service is 25 minutes long, simple Communion Services to reflect, pray and give thanks.
+This service is 25 minutes long, simple Communion Service to reflect, pray and give thanks.

 DATES FOR YOUR DIARY

 Fri 21st July - evening

 Sat 29th July - DOWLISH WAKE Duck Race

 Our flock of little rubber friends take to the water once more….